 EDITOR’S NOTE: Easter, of course, has a little something to do with Jesus.
 Since we’re a visual people, NRO’s Elizabeth Fisher asked some familiar moviegoers what their favorite Jesus flicks are.

 , a film so noteworthy in its singularity it has dominated headlines for over two years, finding a season-enriching Easter/Passover movie released in the last ten years is nearly impossible.
-So I say, why bother looking–especially when the Golden Age of Hollywood offers so many edifying (if, occasionally campy) options like The Ten Commandments, Ben-Hur, King of Kings, and Lilies of the Field.
+So I say, why bother looking–especially when the Golden Age of Hollywood offers so many edifying (if, occasionally campy) options like The Ten Commandments

 As we enter an Easter season in which state-sanctioned killing is endorsed by our courts, it serves as a much-needed reminder that grave injustice has always been the lot of man.
 But mercy, joy, and redemption can also be our portion…at least for those of us still naïve enough to believe in them.